matteobucci/matteo-bucci/README.md

 But pricing wise, I would like to spend as little money as possible.
 Since I don't need any permanent storage, I could deploy this on cloud run, why not?

+## Delusion and disappointment

+Today I was inspired.
+I had in my what I needed to implement.
+The test of the day before worked fine, so it was just a matter of wiring the pieces.

+After a couple of hour of adjusting, of course, the authentication of Garmin decides to require 2FA codes just to have fun.
+It is something it happened before, but I was hoping it was a temporary issue.

+What to do?
+So far the cron job seems to work, so hopefully this is not going to be a recurring issue.

+In the meanwhile, I'll just polish some content OR I can investigate about Kubernetes secrets!

+Secrets are cool, but nothing amazing to be honest, it looks time consuming to setup.
+Let's see how many of them I'll need it.

     TODO NEXT: